andrey-zherikov/argparse/README.md

 - **Action** – depending on a type of the `receiver`, it might be either assignment of converted value to a `receiver`, appending value if `receiver` is an array or other operation.

-In case if argument does not expect any value, then the only one step is involved:
+In case if argument does not have any value to parse, then the only one step is involved:

 - **Action if no value** – similar to **Action** step above but without converted value.

 If any of the steps fails, then the command-line parsing fails as well.

 Each of the steps above can be customized with UDA modifiers below.
-These modifiers take a function that might accept either argument value(s) or `Param` struct that has these fields (there is also an alias, `RawParam`, where the type of the `value` field is `string[]`):
+These modifiers take a function that might accept either argument value(s) or `Param` struct that has the fields below:

 - `config`- Config object that is passed to parsing function.
 - `name` – Argument name that is specified in command line.
 - `value` – Array of argument values that are provided in command line.

+There is also an alias, `RawParam`, where the type of the `value` field is `string[]`.
+This alias represents "raw" values from command line.

 ### Pre-validation